naanaldevelopers/naanal-app-installation/README.md

 chmod u+x shipper.sh
 ./shipper.sh
 ```
+>Login to the firebase on you server use ```firebase login --no-localhost``` this will return url you can use the url on any browser to login, with same mail used to create firebasae app, get token and use it here.
 ##### Run the following quoted commands on your terminal to install naanal portal app.
 (Give sudo password of your server if it’s ask)
-> During this process firebase asking you to login. you can use the url returned by your terminal on any browser, get the token and use it here.(Highlighted on yellow).
-Make sure you are using same login used to create a firebase project.
 ```
 cd ~
 wget -q -N https://raw.githubusercontent.com/naanaldevelopers/naanal-app-installation/master/portal.sh